 If you like the buzz of the city you’ll enjoy getting to know Exeter, the county town of Devon.
 The shopping is good, with the more quirky shops down over the hill and the big names around the Princesshay centre.
-There’s a beautiful Gothic cathedral, medieval Underground Passages you can tour, and the brilliant RAM museum where you can see an Egyptian mummy and meet Gerald the Giraffe.
-Down at the Quay you can sit and watch the comings and goings, stroll out to the Double Locks Inn for lunch, go paddle boarding or kayaking with AS Watersports, or scale the dizzy heights at Clip n Climb.
+There’s a beautiful Gothic cathedral, medieval Underground Passages you can tour, and the brilliant RAM Museum where you can see an Egyptian mummy and meet Gerald the Giraffe.
+Down at the Quayside you can sit and watch the comings and goings, stroll out to the Double Locks Inn for lunch, go paddle boarding or kayaking on the River Exe estuary.

 Plymouth is quite different, with its moniker of Britain’s Ocean City.
 There’s a huge maritime air and absolutely heaps to see and do.
 Explore the cobbled streets of the historic Barbican, go down to Plymouth Hoe where Drake played bowls as the Spanish Armada approached, take the kids to the National Marine Aquarium, book a boat trip for sight-seeing or fishing.